Notes on the Geography of Austria : Vienna

 In between the two museums is Platz's bronze of Maria Theresa, by Caspar von Zumbusch, 1888; it's an odd placement, since in her Catholic piety she could have had little interest in the implications of natural history.

-Behind the museums, the enormous Habsburg stables, built 1725 but altered in 1850; now a cultural center.
+Behind the museums are the enormous Habsburg stables, built 1725, altered in 1850, and now a cultural center--minus the horses.

-St. Charles Church was commissioned by Charles VI, designed by Fischer von Erlach, the designer of the royal library, and consecrated in 1737 to commemorate the end of an attack of the plague.
-The columns, reminiscent of Trajan's in Rome, recount scenes from the life of St. Charles Borromeo, who as archbishop of Milan had dealt with an attack of the plague in 1576 and who had become the patron saint of plagues.
-The columns have been interpreted both as the pillars of Hercules, symbolizing civilization, and as echoes of peaceful Second Century Rome.
+St. Charles Church was commissioned by Charles VI, designed by Fischer von Erlach, designer of the royal library, and consecrated in 1737 to commemorate the end of an attack of the plague.
+The columns, reminiscent of Trajan's in Rome, recount scenes from the life of St. Charles Borromeo, who as archbishop of Milan had dealt with the plague in 1576 and who had become the patron saint of plague fighters.
+The columns have been interpreted as the pillars of Hercules, symbolizing civilization, but they also echo second-century Rome.

-Close by the Gothic city hall, the neoclassical Parliament of 1883, designed by Theophil von Hansen, a Dane who had worked--no surprise--in Athens.
+Close by the Gothic city hall, this is the neoclassical Parliament of 1883, designed by Theophil von Hansen, a Dane who had worked--no surprise--in Athens.